|Rating:||7.6 / 10|

 Another issue that Jetboil stoves have is that they can be effected by strong winds so out of habit we will always set up our cooking area in a sheltered position just to be on the safe side.
 The MSR brand integrated stoves are well known for there ability to cope with wind but that is reflected in the price.
 So depending on how windy your composites usually ar this may be a determining factor ind escaping which mode to go for.

 Overall we have been very happy with our Jetboil Minimo and would happily buy another one.
-In fact we have only recently purchased the jetboil Flash for solo hikes.
-So If you are a couple looking for a new stove consider the Minimo a string contender.
+In fact we have only recently purchased the Jetboil Flash for solo hikes.
+So If you are a couple looking for a new stove, particularly for 2 people consider the Minimo a strong contender.

 Great for couples who want an easy to use stove.
 This model is a bit on the heavy side for solo ultralight hikers